Riccardo Chailly: Early life

-Riccardo Chailly was born on 20 February 1953 into a musical family of Romagnol and French descent based in Milan.
+Chailly was born on 20 February 1953 into a musical family of Romagnol and French descent based in Milan.
 His father Luciano was a noted composer and arts administrator, holding positions at numerous Italian musical institutions, including as music director of La Scala.
-Luciano's oeuvre was centered around a neoclassical aesthetic, influenced by his former teacher Paul Hindemith, which granted him an epitaph as the "Italian Hindemith".
-Luciano married Riccardo's mother Anna Maria in 1950; Riccardo has two sisters, the harpist Cecilia Chailly and the television producer Floriana Chailly.
-Taken by his father to his first concert at age 6, Riccardo Chailly quickly became obsessed with music, explaining in a 2002 interview by The Guardian: "I didn't do anything else, and always chose music over regular boyhood activates such as sports".
+Luciano's oeuvre was centered on a neoclassical aesthetic, influenced by his former teacher Paul Hindemith, which granted him an epitaph as the "Italian Hindemith".
+Luciano Chailly married Riccardo's mother Anna Maria in 1950; Riccardo has two sisters, the harpist Cecilia Chailly and the television producer Floriana Chailly.
+Taken by his father to his first concert at age 6, Chailly quickly became obsessed with music, explaining in a 2002 interview by The Guardian: "I didn't do anything else, and always chose music over regular boyhood activities such as sports".
 Chailly studied composition with his father, took private piano lessons and played drums in The Nameless, a free jazz ensemble.
 Despite Chailly's musical enthusiasm, his father was reluctant to readily encourage him.
 He was disappointed by his son's lack of interest in the technical aspects such as musicology, his general mediocrity with instruments other than the drums and wanted to avoid any appearance of nepotism.